claytonjwong/seven-habits/README.md

 * bury alot of feelings; and unexpressed feelings never die, they're buried alive and come forth later in uglier ways
   * psychosomatic illnesses, particularly of the respiratory, nervous, and circulatory systems often are the reincarnation of cumulative resentment, deep disappointment and disillusionment repressed by the Lose/Win mentality
   * disproportionate rage or anger, overreaction to minor provocation, and cynicism are other embodiments of suppressed emotion
-    * people who are constantly repressing, not transcending feelings towards a higher meaning find that it affects the quality of their self-esteem and eventually the quality oftheir relationships with others
+    * people who are constantly repressing, not transcending feelings towards a higher meaning find that it affects the quality of their self-esteem and eventually the quality of their relationships with others

 ### 🙁 Lose/Lose